alprnyldz/ClassBasedApriori/README.md

 - It is possible to mine associations with preselected conditions for root cause analysis.

 ## Advantages
-- ClassBasedApriori scans the dataset only twice thanks to divide and conquer search method, where Apriori scans multiple times.
+- ClassBasedApriori scans the dataset only twice thanks to divide and conquer search method, where Apriori scans multiple times using breadth-first search method.
 - ClassBasedApriori finds all possible associations and can run an intelligent algorithm on the associations for data mining.
 - ClassBasedApriori allows user to draw associations within and between different classes.
 - ClassBasedApriori allows user to find associations with certain conditions in a supervised manner.